 The City of Denver, in partnership with Metech Recycling, is now offering an E-cycle Coupon.
 The E-cycle coupon will allow Denver residents to drop off their televisions, monitors and other electronic items at Metech Recycling's facility at a significantly discounted rate.
 Denver residents may request an E-cycle coupon by completing the online form or by calling 311 (720-913-1311).

-ITEMS ACCEPTED: Televisions, monitors, CPUs, laptops, printers, scanners, faxes, keyboards, mice, stereos, external hard drives & storage devices, cellular phones, telephones, DVRs, VCRs, digital cameras, video recorders, MP3 players, video game consoles, wires, cables and some small appliances such as microwaves.
+Items Accepted for Electronic Recycling: Televisions, monitors, CPUs, laptops, printers, scanners, faxes, keyboards, mice, stereos, external hard drives & storage devices, cellular phones, telephones, DVRs, VCRs, digital cameras, video recorders, MP3 players, video game consoles, rechargeable batteries, wires, cables and some small appliances such as microwaves.

 Denver Recycles offers resources like an E-cycle Coupon and special collection events to assist you with recycling your unwanted electronics.
 There are also free and low cost recycling options through local retailers and manufacturers.